julioandre/tvshows/README.md

 ## Extras

 ### Pagination
 I added a pagaination element to display the first 50 results based on filters and search.
-This is to give the website a more cleaner feel.
+This is to give the website a more cleaner feel and not to overwhelm the uer with too many items on one page

 ### Debounced Search
 I made use of debounce in my search functionality for a more intuitive design and faster search: